Upper School Course of Study

 1 period (Required, Seniors)

-Once students graduate from high school and their next phase in their adulthood begins, they will be required to make financial decisions for which they may be unprepared.
-This is a course required for all seniors, with the purpose of ensuring they'll have the information to make prudent financial decisions.
-Topics in the course will include how to create a budget, prepare income tax, review bank statements 13 and balance accounts, and invest for retirement.
-By the course's end, students will have learned about apartment leases, the purchase of a home, the pitfalls of credit card debt, and the cost of living as it relates to location and projected income.
+Once students graduate from high school and the next phase in their adulthood begins, they will be required to make financial decisions for which they may be unprepared.
+This is a course required for all seniors, with the purpose of ensuring they’ll have the information to make prudent financial decisions.
+Topics in the course will include how to create a budget, prepare income tax, review bank statements and balance accounts, and invest for retirement.
+By the course’s end, students will have learned about apartment leases, the purchase of a home, the pitfalls of credit card debt, and the cost of living as it relates to location and projected income.

 Science

-Science 9: Biology
+Biology

 6 periods (Required, Freshmen)